New or used cars: What's your best option?

 Cars purchased at auction are not covered by a dealer guarantee and normally you can’t take it for a test drive.
 You should arrange an independent vehicle inspection prior to the day of auction.

-Need a new or used car?
+Need a new car?
 We're here to help.

 Information provided is factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.